junxit/us-congress-bills-113/metadata.md

 - 2014-05-30 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4660.
 - 2014-05-30 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5015)
 - 2014-05-30 — The previous question was ordered pursuant to the rule. (consideration: CR H5014)
+- 2014-06-02 — Received in the Senate.
+- 2014-06-10 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 428.